Saif al-Adel: Early life

-Al-Adel was born around 1960 (the FBI claims April 11), joining the Egyptian Armed Forces around 1976 and became a colonel in the El-Sa'ka Forces by the 80's as an explosives expert, possibly being trained in the Soviet Union.
-He fled Egypt in 1988 and made his way to Afghanistan, joining the relatively small but well funded (and mainly Egyptian and Saudi) Maktab al-Khidamat, the forerunner to what would become al-Qaeda.
+Al-Adel was born around 1960 (the FBI claims 11 April), joining the Egyptian Armed Forces around 1976 and became a colonel in the El-Sa'ka Forces by the 1980s as an explosives expert, possibly being trained in the Soviet Union.
+He fled Egypt in 1988 and made his way to Afghanistan, joining the relatively small but well-funded (and mainly Egyptian and Saudi) Maktab Al-Khidamat, the forerunner to what would become Al-Qaeda.
 He became an explosives trainer for new recruits and would stay in Afghanistan after the war to train members of the newly formed Taliban.
-The late emir of Somali al-Qaeda affiliate al-Shabaab, Ahmed Godane, stated that al-Adel and future al-Qaeda in Saudi Arabia leader Yusuf al-Ayiri played an important role in the 1993 Battle of Mogadishu by providing training and participating in the battle directly against American forces.
+The late emir of Somali Al-Qaeda affiliate Al-Shabaab, Ahmed Godane, stated that Al-Adel and future Al-Qaeda in Saudi Arabia leader Yusuf Al-Ayiri played an important role in the 1993 Battle of Mogadishu by providing training and participating in the battle directly against American forces.
 Al-Adel would later join Osama bin Laden in Sudan after 1994.

 Real identity

-Until 2012, there was much dispute over al-Adel's real name and identity.
-According to the University of Exeter professor Omar Ashour, the FBI's previous information on al-Adel had confused the biographies of two different members of al-Qaeda; 'Mohamed Salah al-Din al-Halim Zaidan' and 'Muhammad Ibrahim al-Makkawi'.
-Ashour states that imagery of al-Adel in FBI "Most Wanted List" depicts Zaidan and asserts that, like Makkawi, Zaidan was also a colonel of the Egyptian military.
-As of present, most intelligence agencies and analysts today confirm that al-Adel's real identity is that of Zaidan's.
+Until 2012, there was much dispute over Al-Adel's real name and identity.
+According to the University of Exeter professor Omar Ashour, the FBI's previous information on Al-Adel had confused the biographies of two different members of Al-Qaeda; 'Mohamed Salah Al-Din Al-Halim Zidane' and 'Muhammad Ibrahim Al-Makkawi'.
+Ashour states that imagery of Al-Adel in FBI "Most Wanted List" depicts Zidane and asserts that, like Makkawi, Zidane was also a colonel of the Egyptian military.
+As of present, most intelligence agencies and analysts today confirm that Al-Adel's real identity is that of Zidane's.
 Makkawi was arrested by the Egyptian police on 29 February 2012 upon arrival at Cairo Airport from Pakistan.
-During interrogation, Makkawi denied that he was al-Adel and claimed that he had splintered his affiliation with the organization in 1989.
-By the time of his arrest, Makkawi had been married in Pakistan and had a family there, and was reportedly distressed to see his name being promoted under the image of Saif al-Adel.
+During interrogation, Makkawi denied that he was Al-Adel and claimed that he had splintered his affiliation with the organization in 1989.
+By the time of his arrest, Makkawi had been married in Pakistan and had a family there, and was reportedly distressed to see his name being promoted under the image of Saif Al-Adel.
 An Egyptian lawyer asserted that Makkawi was an Egyptian military officer who was arrested in the 1980s over ties to jihadist organizations.
-He later escaped to Afghanistan and became a member of al-Qaeda.
-However, the lawyer also claimed that Makkawi was a different person from Saif al-Adel and had severed ties with al-Qaeda long ago.
-The real al-Adel, currently based in Iran, was a supervisor of Bin Laden's personal security and has been described as an "experienced professional soldier" within the jihadist movement.
-Noman Benotman, a former leader of the al-Qaeda-linked Libyan Islamic Fighting Group, stated that he had met both Makkawi and al-Adel.
-Some analysts believe that al-Adel may have once used Makkawi's name as an alias.
+He later escaped to Afghanistan and became a member of Al-Qaeda.
+However, the lawyer also claimed that Makkawi was a different person from Saif Al-Adel and had severed ties with Al-Qaeda long ago.
+The real Al-Adel, currently based in Iran, was a supervisor of Bin Laden's personal security and has been described as an "experienced professional soldier" within the jihadist movement.
+Noman Benotman, a former leader of the Al-Qaeda-linked Libyan Islamic Fighting Group, stated that he had met both Makkawi and Al-Adel.
+Some analysts believe that Al-Adel may have once used Makkawi's name as an alias.